How to Turn a Timeshare Pitch Into a Cheap Vacation

 The goal of these timeshare companies is to lure you in, “wow” you with all their amenities, and get you to buy.
 Unfortunately, salespeople who work in the timeshare field are often ruthless when it comes to applying pressure and not taking “no” for an answer.

-But, since they can’t make you buy, you can rest assured you’ll be able to leave without purchasing a timeshare or anything else.
-Your best bet is taking note of the amount of time you’re expected to sit in a presentation (usually 90 minutes to 2 hours), saying “no” as many times as required, and being prepared to walk out the door once your time is up.
+Your best bet is taking note of the amount of time you’re expected to sit in a presentation (usually 90 minutes to two hours), saying “no” as many times as required, and being prepared to walk out the door once your time is up.

-It will be awkward, sure, but that’s all part of the game.
-If they get you excited about their product and make you feel a sense of urgency, they hope, you’ll be more inclined to buy.
+It will be awkward, but that’s all part of the game.
+Salespeople want to get you excited about their product and make you feel a sense of urgency, so you’ll be more inclined to buy.

 Read the Fine Print

-Last but not least, don’t forget to read the fine print before you agree to a timeshare presentation in exchange for a discounted getaway.
-If you scour the fine print on Westgate Resorts, for example, you’ll find that their deals are only available on limited dates and may not be available to book during peak travel times.
+Don’t forget to read the fine print before you agree to attend a timeshare presentation in exchange for a discounted getaway.
+Westgate Resorts, for example, puts limits on its deal dates and may not book during peak travel times like three-day weekends.

-You can also find out exactly what is and isn’t covered in the price of your trip, including transportation to and from the resort, tickets to attractions, or resort credits.
-You can also learn whether they aim to upsell you on upgraded rooms, additional nights, or added benefits.
+Find out exactly what is and isn’t covered in the price of your trip, including transportation to and from the resort, tickets to attractions, and resort food and beverage credits.
+Be wary of attempts to upsell you on upgraded rooms or additional nights.